What are pending loyalty points?

 How pending points work in Voucherify?

-- When an earning rule triggers (e.g. order paid), Voucherify can be configured to grant pending instead of active points.
+When an earning rule triggers (e.g., order paid), Voucherify can be configured to grant pending instead of active points.
+Each pending entry records the associated customer, order or event, campaign, and timestamp.

-- Once activated, pending points move to the user’s actual loyalty balance and become eligible for redemption, tier progression, or other loyalty mechanics.
+Regardless of method, Voucherify provides endpoints to list, adjust, or cancel pending points before activation.
+Once activated, points move to the customer's active balance and become eligible for redemption, tier progression, or other loyalty mechanics.

 Common use cases for pending points